GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/overview.md

 );
 ```

 Then create the flow `ngx_aggregation` to aggregate a series of aggregate functions, including `count`, `min`, `max`, `avg` of the `size` column, and the sum of all packets of size great than 550.
 The aggregation is calculated in 1-minute fixed windows of `access_time` column and also grouped by the `status` column.
+So user can be made aware in real time the information about packet size and action upon it, i.e. if the `high_size_count` became too high at a certain point, user can further examine if anything goes wrong, or if the `max_size` column suddenly spike in a 1 minute time window, user can then trying to locate that packet and further inspect it.

 ```sql
 CREATE FLOW ngx_aggregation